 There is some recent research that suggests drinking dry red wine in moderation could be a therapeutic supplement to diabetics who are taking medication.
 Further research is ongoing but a review of current literature suggests that it is definitely worth further investigation (Hausenblas, Schoulda & Smoliga, 2015).

 What is Diabetes?

 There are two types of Diabetes; Diabetes type 1 and type 2.
 Type 1 is a condition where the pancreas does not produce any insulin whereas in type 2 the pancreas still produces insulin but there is a malfunction.

 This malfunction has a genetic component but the risk factors are a poor diet that includes a high intake of fat and carbohydrates combined with a sedentary lifestyle.
 High intake of alcohol is also a risk factor.

 The body needs energy to function much like gasoline powers your car.
 If you don't replenish the gas in your car - you aren't going anywhere are you?
 The body functions in much the same way; we must fuel our bodies with the proper foods.

-We produce glucose from the foods we eat.
-Glucose is our source of energy much like the gasoline in the car.
-In order to use this glucose for energy the body needs insulin which is a hormone that controls the level of glucose in your bloodstream.
+We produce glucose from the foods we eat and this glucose is our source of energy.
+In order to use it the body needs insulin.
+Insulin is a hormone that controls the level of glucose in your bloodstream.

 In diabetes the pancreas is not able to produce enough insulin or your body is not able to use the produced insulin properly.
 When this occurs there is a build up of sugar in your bloodstream because it is not being used for energy.